ErikSeewald/Procedural-Aging/README.md

 <div align="center"><img src="docs/img/seed_demo.png" alt="PMA-S canisters with different RNG seeds" width="500"></div>

 Beyond the parameters that can be edited in the Godot material view, PMA-S also allows using vertex colors to control the degree of weathering across a mesh surface.
 When the use of vertex weights is activated, a vertex color channel can be chosen to reflect weathering intensity.
+(To use vertex colors, they need to be enabled in the import settings of the asset)

 <div align="center"><img src="docs/img/vertex_color_editing.png" alt="Shader (left) vs vertex colors (right)" width="500"></div>